 Let’s be clear, timeshares are still very popular with travellers and are a huge business.
 Timeshares are based on fractional ownership in a property.
 If you purchase a one-week timeshare, you own 1/52 of the property.
 Alternatively, if you purchase a month, you own 1/12 of the property.
 Costs are split between the owners which is why timeshares are appealing.

 Even though the concept of timeshares sounds simple enough, they come in two different forms.

-Deeded – You own a specific time of the timeshare which you can use, rent, or sell.
+Deeded – You own a specific time of the timeshare that you can use, rent, or sell.